shashwatak/satellite-js/README.md

 ==============

 MAJOR TODOS:
-* Replace the function parameters and return values that are indexed arrays with key:value objects, to prevent the inevitable nightmare that will come if I do not do this asap.
-I did it incorrectly the first time because...ghosts.
 * Incorporate AC6P's method for determining range rate, to replace current doppler function.
 * Considering changing the name to satlib.js?